pchchv/dart/flutter_tutorial/photo_gallery_app/README.md

 # photo_gallery_app

 ### Challenge from [Flutter Tutorial](https://flutter-tutorial.net/list-and-grid/list-view-builder-in-flutter/):
-Create app using ListView.builder to display a scrollable list containing the names of your 10 friends, with each name as a separate item.
+Create a simple photo gallery app using GridView.
+Display images in a grid format with 3 columns and 5 rows.